 Greene Acres is an organic garden -- we don't use chemical pesticides or fertilizer anywhere in the garden.

 You must be a member of Greene Acres to have your own plot, but lots of people are members just so they can get into the garden whenever they want.
-Members are required to help maintain common areas, attend most monthly meetings, and host open hours at least 10 hours per season.
-Membership costs $10 a year, but before you can join the garden you must complete six hours of garden work during public hours.
-Once you have spent some time working in the garden you can join at any garden meeting.
-Once you are a member, you can get on the waiting list for your own bed, but if you don't have your own bed or don't have time to care for a whole bed yourself, 2/3 of the garden is set aside as common space that everyone can tend.
+Members are required to help maintain common areas, attend at least two monthly meetings and three work days, pay $10 in dues annually, and host at least 10 open hours per season.
+To join the garden you must complete six hours of garden work during public hours.
+Once you have spent some time working in the garden you can join at any garden meeting or work day.
+Once you are a member, you can get on the waiting list for your own plot, but if you don't have your own plot or don't have time to care for one, 2/3 of the garden is set aside as common space that everyone can tend.